sfbrigade/data-covid19-sfbayarea/data_models/README.md

 We need to collapse counties that report race and ethnicity into one race/ethnicity dimension.
 This section will be updated pending information about San Francisco County's methods for reporting race and ethnicity.

 # Gender
 One future potential issue is that some counties still lump non-binary and cis-gender people under "Other", and other counties have started to differentiate.
 Our data model would ideally match the most detailed county's gender categories.
 A county with only the "Other" county would have the value of -1 for the non male/female categories, indicating that they are not collecting that information.
-However, this means that our "Other" category would not be internally comparable or consistent.
-The "Other" category for a county that has "Male, Female, Other, MTF, FTM" as separate datapoints should really be called "Other - not MTF, not FTM" and is not comparable to the "Other" category for a county that only has "Male, Female, Other".
+However, this means that our `"Other"` category would not be internally comparable or consistent.
+The `"Other"` category for a county that has "Male, Female, Other, MTF, FTM" as separate datapoints should really be called `"Other - not MTF, not FTM"` and is not comparable to the `"Other"` category for a county that only has "Male, Female, Other".

 That might be ok since most of our visualizations will be at the county level.
-If we want to visualize gender impact at the regional level, we will have to decide if we want to some over the non Female/Male categories to be comparable to the most general counties.
+If we want to visualize gender category impact at the regional level, we will have to decide if we want to sum over the non Female/Male categories to be comparable to the most general counties.

 # Age Group

 The county data model does not specify standard age groups.
 This is because counties bucket age groups differently, and we would lose a lot of detail in order to sum the age-groups into standard buckets that would fit all counties.
 Our solution is to capture the age group data just as the county is reporting it.
 Please be sure to use the age group table provided by the county.
 Below is a snapshot of the age group brackets per county as of April 29, 2020.
 These may have changed, please inspect your county source.
 Note that the brackets may also vary by cases and deaths.

 ## San Francisco
 ### Cases